SafeExamBrowser/seb-server/docs/monitoring.rst

 **Single Room Feature"**

-Another proctoring feature can be found in the detailed monitoring view of one particular SEB client connection.
+Another live proctoring feature can be found in the detailed monitoring view of one particular SEB client connection.
 The single room features allows a proctor to connect to a single participant and being able to view or communication with just this one participant.
 You can initiate this single room connection by using the "Single Room Proctoring" action on the right action pane.
 SEB Server will then enforce the involved SEB client to leave its collecting room and join a newly created room with the proctor.
 Within the single room a proctor has the same features as in the collecting room to communicate with the student or participant.